zsh-users/zsh-apple-touchbar/README.md

 ## License

-Bionic is available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).
+Available as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).